trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Generating Keys {#generating-keys}

-{% include warning.html content="Only generate keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)" %}
+{% include warning.html content="Only generate keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)." %}

 {% include callout.html content="**Step 1.** Go to https://keybase.io" type="default" %}